Hot zones can have a huge effect on your success when taking shots in NBA 2K23, both positively and negatively.

 What Are Hot Zones?

-In the most simple terms, hot and cold zones in NBA 2K23 are a system to let you know where on the court your player is having success at shooting and where they’ve been struggling with their shots.
+In the simplest terms, hot and cold zones in NBA 2K23 are a system to let you know where on the court your player is having success at shooting and where they’ve been struggling with their shots.

 The hot zones also act as a sort of momentum for your player, as you’ll find that shots taken from hot zones are more likely to go in, while you’ll see that shots taken from cold zones are more likely to rebound back into play.